EliasL/RN2483-on-nRF52/RN2483-Library/README.md

 ## Contents
 1. Overview
-2. Documentation
-4. Usage
+2. Usage
-5. Supported Platforms
-6. Adding Platforms
+3. Comments on development
-7. Authors
+4. Authors

 ## Overview
 This is an embedded C library for interacting with the [Microchip RN2483](https://www.microchip.com/wwwproducts/en/RN2483) LoRa module.